hanazuki/isc-kea.deb/doc/sphinx/arm/hooks.rst

 the reservation belongs.
 This is done via the ``subnet-id`` parameter.
 For global reservations, use a value of zero (0).
 For reservations scoped to a specific subnet, use that subnet's ID.

+On the other hand when the subnet id is not specified in the command parameters it is added to each host in responses.
+If the subnet id has the unused special value this means the host entry belongs only to the other IP version (i.e. IPv6 in DHCPv4 server or IPv4 in DHCPv6 server) and this entry is ignored.

 .. _command-reservation-add: